swcarpentry/DEPRECATED-boot-camps/README.md

 Setup and Preparation
 -----------

-You will need to bring a laptop to all sessions of the bootcamp.
+You will need to bring a laptop to all sessions of the workshop.
 Before you arrive, please
 [follow the instructions to install python and other software](setup/README.md).

 Pre-Camp Survey
 -----------
-Please fill out the [Pre-Camp Survey](https://docs.google.com/forms/d/1qVqOzryfwywtdLqupN1TQlF99dk9tn1_MrINoe_JuUU/viewform), if you are in physical attendance at our Software Carpentry Bootcamp on January 13-16.
+Please fill out the [Pre-Camp Survey](https://docs.google.com/forms/d/1qVqOzryfwywtdLqupN1TQlF99dk9tn1_MrINoe_JuUU/viewform), if you are in physical attendance at our Software Carpentry workshop on January 13-16.

 Day 1
 =======